Graduation and Degree Requirements

-A full-time student must complete six regular (fall or spring) semesters in which he or she enrolls in a minimum of 12 and a maximum of 16 academic units of credit.
+A full-time student must complete six regular (fall or spring) semesters in which the student enrolls in a minimum of 12 and a maximum of 16 academic units of credit.
 A full-time student who fails to satisfactorily complete the requisite number of units in any semester will be required to attend one or more additional semesters to meet the residence requirement.
 Full-time students may not accelerate the date of their graduation or carry less than 12 units of credit during a fall or spring semester by taking classes during a summer session.

-A part-time student must complete eight regular (fall or spring) semesters in which he or she enrolls in a minimum of 8 and a maximum of 12 academic units of credit.
+A part-time student must complete eight regular (fall or spring) semesters in which the student enrolls in a minimum of 8 and a maximum of 12 academic units of credit.
 A part-time student who fails to satisfactorily complete the requisite number of units in any semester will be required to attend one or more summer sessions or additional semesters to meet the residence requirement.

 Accelerating the Part-Time Program

 Part-time students may accelerate their graduation and complete the JD degree program residence requirement in three and one-half academic years, provided they are in good academic standing.
 In order to satisfy the residence requirements, part-time students wishing to accelerate must complete seven regular session (fall and spring) semesters and at least eight units taken in two or more summer sessions.
 At least four of the summer units must be taken in a USF summer program.
-A part-time student wishing to accelerate his or her graduation must file a notice of intention to accelerate with the law school registrar at the earliest possible date, but in no event after the last date to add classes during the fall semester of his or her third year.
+A part-time student wishing to accelerate their graduation must file a notice of intention to accelerate with the law school registrar at the earliest possible date, but in no event after the last date to add classes during the fall semester of his or her third year.